Policy: Fundraising & grants

 - Initial Approval: The project for which funds are sought must have the written approval of the vice president responsible for the area in which the proposed project director and ultimate program manager work, as well as the immediate department head; all academic projects must have the approval of the academic vice president and the dean of the school that is the base of the projects; proposals that involve multiple schools require approval of all deans involved

 - Concept Paper: The initiator of the proposal should prepare a short, one-page concept paper stating the nature of the project, proposed sources of funding, and plan to manage the project.
-This paper, along with the RFP or grant guidelines, should be submitted to the vice president in charge (and the appropriate academic dean) with copies sent to the vice presidents for advancement and finance, and the president.
+This paper, along with the RFP or grant guidelines, should be submitted to the vice president in charge (and the appropriate academic dean) with copies sent to the vice presidents for development and finance, and the president.
 The vice president in charge should pursue discussion with the other senior executives to be sure that the project is in line with Trinity’s goals and priorities, and that Trinity has the capacity to manage the grant successfully.
 This conversation should occur before any further work gets done on the proposal, or before any approval is given.

 - Development Clearance: Clearance is required to be sure that Trinity does not have another proposal pending (or planned for submission) at the same time before the same funding source.
-ALL funding sources, including governmental agencies, must be SPECIFICALLY APPROVED in writing by the vice president for institutional advancement.
+ALL funding sources, including governmental agencies, must be SPECIFICALLY APPROVED in writing by the vice president for development.
 Just because a project is approved for funding does not mean that a particular funding source, project or proposal is approved.
 Clearance to approach a funding source must be obtained in writing before any cultivation, inquiry or solicitation activities ensue.

 - Proposal Review and Approval: Formal grant proposals must go through an approval process.
 Accordingly, the project director must allocate a sufficient amount of time for all parties to review the proposal as follows: